 In psychology, psychoeducation means providing education and information to those seeking or receiving mental health services, such as people diagnosed with mental health conditions and their family members.

-As a parent or educator, it’s about teaching kids or teens about how their brain works and why they sometimes react the way they do.
+As a parent or educator, it’s about teaching kids or teens about how their brains work and why they sometimes react the way they do.

-Psychoeducation can also mean teaching more about topics that surround children with a lot of worries – because, as the old saying goes – knowledge is power.
+Psychoeducation can also mean teaching more about topics that worry children because, as the old saying goes, knowledge is power.

-For example, if a child had a phobia of spiders, it might help them to learn about how rare it is for spiders to bite, and how most spiders are relatively harmless.
+For example, if a child has a phobia of spiders, learning about how rare it is for spiders to bite and how most spiders are relatively harmless might help them.

 Meltdowns & Outbursts